Skip to main content

 • how they are making curricular changes based on what they've learned.

 If your program is interested in contributing to the Assessment Gallery, please refer to the detailed instructions below about how to prepare for your submission.
-If you have any questions, contact Lina Eskew, Assistant Director of Equitable Assessment.
+If you have any questions, contact Lina Eskew, Senior Assistant Director of Equitable Assessment.

 Assessment Gallery Submission Instructions